Not a Member?

 Absorption: Gradual release over 6-7 weeks.
 Distribution: Vd=28.3L.
 Elimination: Kidney.

 Administration: SQ route.
 Administer with or without meals.
 Inject in the abdomen, thigh, or upper arm region; use a different inj site each week when injecting in the same region.
 Administer immediately after powder is suspended in diluent.
 Refer to PI for further administration instructions.
 Storage: 2-8°C (36-46°F).
-May store at room temperature not to exceed 25°C (77°F) for ≤4 weeks.
+May store at room temperature not exceeding 25°C (77°F) for ≤4 weeks.
 Do not freeze; do not use if product has been frozen.
 Protect from light.